Kerala Wedding Budget Guide: 2026 Cost Breakdown

 The average Kerala wedding in 2026 costs between ₹12 and ₹20 lakhs for a mid-range celebration with 400–600 guests.
 Budget weddings can be planned under ₹10 lakhs, while premium celebrations range from ₹25 to ₹50 lakhs.
 Catering and venue together account for 45–55% of the total budget.

-Planning a wedding in Kerala is equal parts exciting and overwhelming.
-Between the grand sadya, the elaborate floral decor, and the multi-day celebrations that many families expect, costs can spiral quickly if you don't have a clear budget in place.
-Whether you're planning a traditional Hindu ceremony at a temple auditorium or a contemporary Christian wedding at a resort in Kumarakom, understanding what things actually cost in 2026 is the first step toward a stress-free celebration.
+A mid-range Kerala wedding with 400–600 guests costs ₹12–20 lakhs in 2026, with catering and venue alone consuming 45–55% of that budget.
+Between the grand sadya (₹600–1,200 per plate for 500+ guests), the elaborate floral decor (₹75,000–2.5 lakhs), and the multi-event format many families expect, costs can spiral quickly without a clear budget in place.
+Whether you're planning a traditional Hindu ceremony at a temple auditorium (₹50,000–1.5 lakhs) or a contemporary Christian wedding at a resort in Kumarakom (₹3–25 lakhs), understanding what things actually cost in 2026 is the first step toward a stress-free celebration.

 This guide breaks down every major expense category with realistic price ranges, compares four distinct budget tiers, and flags the hidden costs that catch most couples off guard.
 No vague estimates — just practical numbers drawn from current Kerala wedding market data.
 India's wedding industry is among the largest in the world — IBEF values it at ₹10.79 lakh crore, projected to reach ₹24 lakh crore by 2030, with regional markets like Kerala seeing consistent growth.
 The Confederation of All India Traders (CAIT) estimated that 4.6 million weddings generated ₹6.5 lakh crore in spending during the November-December 2025 season alone.